EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/telescope.sn.md

 ### telescope.sn.back_comp

 Get spectra of background components Package: telescope Description: Get spectra of background components for S/N calculation.
 All the components are in [erg/cm^2/s/Ang/arcsec^2].
+The background components are: